andres20980/kasten-docs/docs/operating.md

   mode can be set either before or after enabling the KDR policy.
 Changes to the KDR mode only apply to future KDR policy runs.

-All installations default to Legacy DR mode.
-Quick DR mode is available and recommended for installations using snapshot-capable storage.
+Starting in Veeam Kasten v8.0.0, all installations default to Quick DR (Local Catalog Snapshot) mode.

-Quick DR mode should only be enabled if the storage provisioner
+Quick DR (Local Catalog Snapshot) mode should only be enabled if the storage provisioner
-    used for Veeam Kasten PVCs supports both the creation of snapshots and the ability to restore the existing volume from a snapshot.
+    used for Veeam Kasten PVCs supports both the creation of storage snapshots and the ability to restore the existing volume from a storage snapshot.
+See Comparing Available KDR Modes for details on alternate configuration options.

+- To enable Legacy DR mode, install or upgrade Veeam Kasten with the --set kastenDisasterRecovery.quickMode.enabled=false Helm value.
 - To enable Quick DR mode, install or upgrade Veeam Kasten with the --set kastenDisasterRecovery.quickMode.enabled=true Helm value.
-- To enable Legacy DR mode, install or upgrade Veeam Kasten with the --set kastenDisasterRecovery.quickMode.enabled=false Helm value.

-### Comparing Legacy DR and Quick DR â
+- See Enabling Veeam Kasten Disaster Recovery via UI or Enabling Veeam Kasten Disaster Recovery via CLI for details on configuring catalog snapshot behavior for Quick DR mode.

+## Comparing Available KDR Modes â

-Refer to the details below to understand the key differences between each mode.
+Refer to the details below to understand the key differences between each mode:

+### Legacy DR â

+Recommended Usage

+- Supported for backwards-compatibility only

+Actions Performed Per KDR Policy Run

+- Exports a full copy of the catalog database

+Resources Available to Recover

+- Enables recovery of specified Veeam Kasten custom resources
+- Enables recovery of local restore points, exported restore points, and action history on any cluster Note It is expected that local restore points will be non-restorable when a KDR recovery of the exported catalog snapshot is performed on a different cluster, as applicable storage snapshot references are typically unavailable.

+Enables recovery of specified Veeam Kasten custom resources

+Enables recovery of local restore points, exported
+      restore points, and action history on any cluster

+It is expected that local restore points will be non-restorable when a
+        KDR recovery of the exported catalog snapshot is performed on a different cluster, as applicable storage snapshot references are typically unavailable.

-Quick DR
+### Quick DR (Local Catalog Snapshot) â

-- Snapshot-capable storage for Veeam Kasten PVCs required
+- Recommended when storage used for Veeam Kasten PVCs supports both the creation of storage snapshots and the ability to provision a volume using a storage snapshot

+- Creates a local snapshot of the catalog PVC
-- Incrementally exports only necessary data from the catalog database and creates a local snapshot of the catalog PVC on each policy run
+- Incrementally exports minimally required data only from the catalog database

+- Enables recovery of specified Veeam Kasten custom resources
 - Enables recovery of exported restore points on any cluster
-- Enables recovery of local restore points, exported restore points, and action history only where the local catalog snapshot is available (i.e. in-place recovery on the original cluster)
+- Enables recovery of local restore points, exported restore points, and action history only where the local catalog snapshot is available for restore (i.e. in-place recovery on the original cluster)

-- Faster KDR backup and recovery versus Legacy DR
+Compared to Legacy DR

+- Offers faster KDR policy runs by reducing amount of exported data
-- Consumes less location profile storage versus Legacy DR
+- Consumes less repository storage by reducing amount of exported data
+- Offers faster KDR recovery when leveraging local storage snapshot
-- Protects additional Veeam Kasten resource types versus Legacy DR
+- Protects additional Veeam Kasten custom resource types

-Legacy DR
+### Quick DR (Exported Catalog Snapshot) â

-- No dependency on snapshot-capable storage for Veeam Kasten PVCs
+- Recommended when storage used for Veeam Kasten PVCs supports the creation of storage snapshots but cannot provision a volume using a storage snapshot
+- Recommended when there is a need to reduce retention of local storage snapshots without impacting retention of exported backups
+- This mode may be selected for any snapshot-capable storage in order to provide the highest level of resilience

-- Exports a full dump of the catalog database on each policy run
+- Creates a local snapshot of the catalog PVC
+- Incrementally exports minimally required data only from the catalog database
+- Performs an incremental export of the catalog PVC snapshot data

+- Offers comparable KDR policy run completion times
+- Consumes less repository storage by exporting incremental catalog data
+- Offers faster KDR recovery when leveraging local storage snapshot
+- Offers comparable KDR recovery when leveraging exported storage snapshot
+- Protects additional Veeam Kasten resource types

+### Quick DR (No Catalog Snapshot) â

+- Recommended when no available cluster storage supports snapshot creation (i.e. only Generic Storage Backup is used)
+- Alternatively, this mode may be selected if there is no requirement to recover local restore points or action history

+- Incrementally exports minimally required data only from the catalog database

+- Enables recovery of specified Veeam Kasten custom resources
+- Enables recovery of exported restore points on any cluster

+- Offers faster KDR policy runs by reducing amount of exported data
+- Consumes less repository storage by reducing amount of exported data
+- Offers faster KDR recovery by reducing amount of imported data
+- Protects additional Veeam Kasten custom resource types
-- Enables recovery of local restore points, exported restore points, and action history
+- Does not support recovery of local restore points and action history

-KDR Protected Resource Matrix
+### KDR Protected Resource Matrix â

 | Veeam Kasten Resource | Quick DR | Legacy DR | Actions | Yes(1) | Yes |
 | :---: | :---: | :---: | :---: | :---: | :---: |